 Tamura: Do you provide similar support to influencers outside of YouTube creators?

 Ichikawa: Yes.
 We tailor the support we provide based on the creator.
-For example, we support the social media activities of the idol group "Kanjuku," assist Hinata, who became famous on TikTok, with her YouTube activities, and help creators and agencies according to their needs.
+For example, we support the social media activities of the idol group "Kanjuku," assist Hinata, who became famous on TikTok, with her YouTube activities, and help creators and agencies according to their specific needs.
 We aim to cover everything related to influencer marketing, not just YouTube.

 Ichikawa: Broadly speaking, there are two contexts: the creator and UUUM.
 HIKAKIN held a dialogue with the Tokyo Governor to raise awareness about the risks of COVID-19, but that activity was initiated by HIKAKIN himself.